ssaraswati/Twitsss/README.md

 ## Configuration

-The following table lists the configurable parameters of the Hubot chart and their default values.
+The following table lists the configurable parameters of the Twitsss chart and their default values.

 Parameter | Description | Default
 --- | --- | ---